internet-of-plants/iop/docs/libs/DS18_FAMILY.md

     // Return number of devices of the family DS18xxx using same bus uint8_t getDS18Count(void);

+    // Checks address integrity
+    bool validAddress(const uint8_t* deviceAddress);

-    // Returns true if address is valid bool validAddress(const uint8_t* deviceAddress);
+    // Returns true if device is from valid family (DS18S20MODEL, DS18B20MODEL, DS1822MODEL, DS1825MODEL, DS28EA00MODEL)

-    // Returns true if address is of the family of sensors the lib supports. bool validFamily(const uint8_t* deviceAddress);
+    bool validFamily(const uint8_t* deviceAddress);

-    // Returns the address of a device by index bool getAddress(uint8_t* deviceAddress, uint8_t index);
+    // Loads address of device selected by index to deviceAddress, returns true if device with index is found bool getAddress(uint8_t* deviceAddress, uint8_t index);

-    // Try to determine if device selected by address is connected to the bus bool isConnected(const uint8_t* deviceAddress);
+    // Try to determine if device with specified address is connected to the bus bool isConnected(const uint8_t* deviceAddress);

-    // Try to determine if device selected by address is connected to the bus and is enabling stratchpad update bool isConnected(const uint8_t* deviceAddress, uint8_t* scratchPad);
+    // Try to determine if device with specified address is connected to the bus
+    // And read device's scratchpad (measured temperature, alarm configuration, resolution configuration and CRC - corruption protection)
+	// Checks scratchpad integrity
+    bool isConnected(const uint8_t* deviceAddress, uint8_t* scratchPad);

-    // Read device's scratchpad (measured temperature, alarm configuration, resolution configuration and CRC - corruption protection) bool readScratchPad(const uint8_t* deviceAddress, uint8_t* scratchPad);
+    // Read device's scratchpad (measured temperature, alarm configuration, resolution configuration and CRC - corruption protection)
+	//
+	// byte 0: temperature LSB
+	// byte 1: temperature MSB
+	// byte 2: high alarm temp
+	// byte 3: low alarm temp
+	// byte 4: DS18S20: store for crc
+	//         DS18B20 & DS1822: configuration register
+	// byte 5: internal use & crc
+	// byte 6: DS18S20: COUNT_REMAIN
+	//         DS18B20 & DS1822: store for crc
+	// byte 7: DS18S20: COUNT_PER_C
+	//         DS18B20 & DS1822: store for crc
+	// byte 8: SCRATCHPAD_CRC
+    bool readScratchPad(const uint8_t* deviceAddress, uint8_t* scratchPad);

-    // Write to device's scratchpad (measured temperature, alarm configuration, resolution configuration and CRC - corruption protection) void writeScratchPad(const uint8_t* deviceAddress, const uint8_t* scratchPad);
+    // Write to device's scratchpad (measured temperature, alarm configuration, resolution configuration and CRC - corruption protection)
+	//
+	// byte 0: temperature LSB
+	// byte 1: temperature MSB
+	// byte 2: high alarm temp
+	// byte 3: low alarm temp
+	// byte 4: DS18S20: store for crc
+	//         DS18B20 & DS1822: configuration register
+	// byte 5: internal use & crc
+	// byte 6: DS18S20: COUNT_REMAIN
+	//         DS18B20 & DS1822: store for crc
+	// byte 7: DS18S20: COUNT_PER_C
+	//         DS18B20 & DS1822: store for crc
+	// byte 8: SCRATCHPAD_CRC
+    void writeScratchPad(const uint8_t* deviceAddress, const uint8_t* scratchPad);

-    // Read device's power requirements (returns true if a sensor is in parasite mode) bool readPowerSupply(const uint8_t* deviceAddress);
+    // Read device's power requirements (returns true if sensor is in parasite mode) bool readPowerSupply(const uint8_t* deviceAddress);

-    // Get global conversion resolution (9, 10, 11 or 12 bits) taking every sensor in the bus into account (some sensors only support 12-bit resolution) uint8_t getResolution(void);
+    // Get global conversion resolution (9, 10, 11 or 12 bits)
+	// Returns cached value (since it's the biggest resolution) uint8_t getResolution(void);

-    // Set global conversion resolution to 9, 10, 11 or 12 bits
+    // Set resolution of all devices to 9, 10, 11 or 12 bits
+	// Other values are truncated to fit in range
+	//
-    void setResolution(uint8_t resolution);
+	// Very slow since it iterates over all devices in bus (by index) void setResolution(uint8_t resolution);

     // Returns device's conversion resolution (9, 10, 11 or 12 bits)
     uint8_t getResolution(const uint8_t* deviceAddress);

     // Set device's conversion resolution to 9, 10, 11 or 12 bits
+	// Other values are truncated to fit in range
+	//
+	// Global resolution is always the biggest resolution there is
+	// If its calculation is not skipped and the value is smaller than previous global resolution
-    bool setResolution(const uint8_t* deviceAddress, uint8_t resolution, bool skipGlobalBitResolutionCalculation = false);
+	// It iterates over all devices in bus (by index) and updates to cap smaller value at the 'resolution' specified in params bool setResolution(const uint8_t* deviceAddress, uint8_t resolution, bool skipGlobalBitResolutionCalculation = false);

-    // If wait is set it will busy block while measuring, else uses async conversion) void setWaitForConversion(bool waitForConversion);
+    // If wait is set it will busy block while measuring, else uses async conversion) and return immediately
+	// You must ensure the needed delay has passed before reading it
+	// waitForConversion is true by default
+    void setWaitForConversion(bool waitForConversion);
     bool getWaitForConversion(void);

-    // If check is set it will poll non-parasite sensors to check if conversion was completed, else it will busy block for the maximum ammount of time conversion may take (not exactly ideal) void setCheckForConversion(bool checkForConversion);
+    // If check is set it will keep polling non-parasite sensors to check if conversion was completed
+	// Otherwise it will block for the maximum ammount of time a conversion may take - according to global resolution (not exactly ideal)
+	// checkForConversion is true by default
+	//
+	// Parasite mode sensors can't be polled because the bus has to be high to power it
+	// So they will always block
+    void setCheckForConversion(bool checkForConversion);
     bool getCheckForConversion(void);

-    // Start temperature conversion in every sensors (by default blocks until conversion ends) void requestTemperatures(void);
+    // Start temperature conversion in all sensors
+	//
+	// waitForConversion defines if it blocks (according to checkForConversion) until the end or returns immediately
+	// (and the programmer is responsible by the appropriate delay) void requestTemperatures(void);

+    // Start temperature conversion by address
+	//
+	// waitForConversion defines if it blocks (according to checkForConversion) until the end or returns immediately
-    // Start temperature conversion by address (by default blocks until conversion ends) bool requestTemperaturesByAddress(const uint8_t* deviceAddress);
+	// (and the programmer is responsible by the appropriate delay) bool requestTemperaturesByAddress(const uint8_t* deviceAddress);

-    // Start temperature conversion by sensor index - slows and not recommended - (by default blocks until conversion ends) bool requestTemperaturesByIndex(uint8_t index);
+    // Start temperature conversion by sensor's index
+	// Has to search bus for device with index (slow)
+	//
+	// waitForConversion defines if it blocks (according to checkForConversion) until the end or returns immediately
+	// (and the programmer is responsible by the appropriate delay) bool requestTemperaturesByIndex(uint8_t index);

-    // Returns temperature raw value (12 bit integer of 1/128 degrees C) int16_t getTemp(const uint8_t* deviceAddress);
+    // Returns temperature raw value (12 bit integer of 1/128 degrees C)
+	// On error returns DEVICE_DISCONNECTED_RAW (failed to read scratchpad) int16_t getTemp(const uint8_t* deviceAddress);

     // Returns temperature in degrees C
-    float getTempC(const uint8_t* deviceAddress);
+	// On error returns DEVICE_DISCONNECTED_C (failed to read scratchpad) float getTempC(const uint8_t* deviceAddress);

     // Returns temperature in degrees F
-    float getTempF(const uint8_t* deviceAddress);
+	// On error returns DEVICE_DISCONNECTED_F (failed to read scratchpad) float getTempF(const uint8_t* deviceAddress);

-    // Get temperature for device index (slow and not recommended) float getTempCByIndex(uint8_t index);
+    // Get temperature in degrees C for device index (slow and not recommended)
+	// On error returns DEVICE_DISCONNECTED_C (failed to read scratchpad) float getTempCByIndex(uint8_t index);

-    // Get temperature for device index (slow and not recommended) float getTempFByIndex(uint8_t index);
+    // Get temperature in degrees F for device index (slow and not recommended)
+	// On error returns DEVICE_DISCONNECTED_F (failed to read scratchpad) float getTempFByIndex(uint8_t index);

     // Returns true if at least one sensor in the bus requires parasite power